hello4r1end/bashScriptForMassSshUpdateAndmore/README.md

 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.

-Acknowledgements
-This script was developed by P.Mavrogiannis as a tool for automating system updates and inventory management.

-css
-Copy code

-Feel free to further customize the README.md file to include any other details or